Dinesh-devops-123/EKS/k8s.md

   spec:

   Meaning of the APi, kind ,metadata:
-  > apiVersion - represents version of our api like v1,v2,v3
+  > apiVersion - represents version of our api like v1,v2,v3.
-  > kind - represents what is the purpose of this manifest file
+  > kind - represents what is the purpose of this manifest file.
-  > metadata - represents data about the (labels)
+  > metadata - represents data about the (labels).
-  > spec - represents specification (what you want to use for this manifest)
+  > spec - represents specification (what you want to use for this manifest).

 javawebapppod.yml